Pride Night: National Basketball Association

 In February 2007, the Toronto Raptors of the National Basketball Association (NBA) hosted a benefit game for Rainbow Hoops, a lesbian basketball league.
 However, the league's first Pride Nights occurred in 2016, with the Milwaukee Bucks and the Portland Trail Blazers hosting events during the 2016–17 season.
 That same year, the NBA participated for the first time in the NYC Pride March.
 Starting in 2017, the league began to sell t-shirts with rainbow-colored versions of their team's logos.
 In April 2021, the Phoenix Suns hosted a Pride Night that was the first in-person Pride Night to be held by any sports team following the declaration of the COVID-19 pandemic.
 In a 2025 report by Outsports, of the 30 NBA teams, 25 were definitely hosting a Pride Night, 4 were possibly hosting a Pride Night, and only one—the Oklahoma City Thunder—had expressly stated that they would not hold such an event.

 National Football League

-Pride Nights among National Football League (NFL) teams are rare, primarily due to the fact that the NFL season does not coincide with Pride Month.
-On September 16, 2021, during a Thursday Night Football game, the Washington Football Team became the first NFL team to host a Pride Night event when they hosted the New York Giants.
+Pride Nights among National Football League (NFL) teams are rare, primarily due to the fact that the NFL season does not coincide with Pride Month as well as the low amount of home games On September 16, 2021, during a Thursday Night Football game, the Washington Football Team became the first NFL team to host a Pride Night event when they hosted the New York Giants.
 Since 2021, the NFL has collaborated with GLAAD to host a "Night of Pride" celebration during the week of the Super Bowl as part of an outreach program aimed at the LGBTQ community.
 Night of Pride events have been ongoing through 2025.